HEALPix: Usage and alternatives

 The pixelisation related to the H=4, K=3 projection has become widely used in cosmology for storing and manipulating maps of the cosmic microwave background.

 Gaia mission uses HEALPix as the basis for source identification.

 An alternative hierarchical grid is the Hierarchical Triangular Mesh (HTM).
 The pixels at a given level in the hierarchy are of similar but not identical size.
 The scheme is good at representing complex shapes because the boundaries are all segments of circles of the sphere.
 Another alternative hierarchical grid is the Quadrilateralized Spherical Cube.

-The 12 "base resolution pixels" of H=4, K=3 HEALPix projection may be thought of as the facets of a rhombic dodecahedron.
+Unlike many other spherical grid systems, HEALPix is not based on mapping a sphere to a polyhedron.
+In particular, the standard H=4, K=3 HEALPix projection has 12 quatrilateral faces, similar to a rhombic dodecahedron, but its vertex configuration is different and in fact incompatible with any genus 0 polyhedron.

 The H=6 HEALPix has similarities to another alternative grid based on the icosahedron.